AnandChowdhary/writing/honors-biology.md

 One might count a state as conscious just if it has or involves qualitative or experiential properties of the sort often referred to as raw sensory feels This is called "qualia," and can be thought of as taste qualia, when taking a sip of coffee, or touch qualia, when feeling cotton.
 There is considerable disagreement about the nature of such qualia (Churchland 1985, Shoemaker 1990, Clark 1993, Chalmers 1996) and even about their existence.

 ##### phenomenal states
-The aforementioned qualia are sometimes referred to as phenomenal properties and the associated sort of consciousness as phenomenal consciousness, but the latter term is perhaps more properly applied to the overall structure of experience and involves far more than sensory qualia.
-The phenomenal structure of consciousness also encompasses much of the spatial, temporal and conceptual organization of our experience of the world and of ourselves as agents in it.
-(See section 4.3) It is therefore probably best, at least initially, to distinguish the concept of phenomenal consciousness from that of qualitative consciousness, though they no doubt overlap.
+The aforementioned qualia are sometimes referred to as phenomenal properties and the associated sort of consciousness as phenomenal consciousness.
+The phenomenal structure of consciousness also encompasses much of the spatial, temporal, and conceptual organization of our experience of the world and of ourselves as agents in it.

-##### what-it-is-like states
-Consciousness in both those senses links up as well with Thomas Nagel's (1974) notion of a conscious creature, insofar as one might count a mental state as conscious in the “what it is like” sense just if there is something that it is like to be in that state.
-Nagel's criterion might be understood as aiming to provide a first-person or internal conception of what makes a state a phenomenal or qualitative state.

 ##### access consciousness
 States might be conscious in a seemingly quite different access sense, which has more to do with intra-mental relations.
 In this respect, a state's being conscious is a matter of its availability to interact with other states and of the access that one has to its content.
-In this more functional sense, which corresponds to what Ned Block (1995) calls access consciousness, a visual state's being conscious is not so much a matter of whether or not it has a qualitative “what it's likeness”, but of whether or not it and the visual information that it carries is generally available for use and guidance by the organism.
-In so far as the information in that state is richly and flexibly available to its containing organism, then it counts as a conscious state in the relevant respect, whether or not it has any qualitative or phenomenal feel in the Nagel sense.
+In this more functional sense, which corresponds to what Ned Block (1995) calls access consciousness, a visual state's being conscious is not so much a matter of whether or not it has a qualitative "what it's likeness", but of whether or not it and the visual information that it carries is generally available for use and guidance by the organism.

 ##### narrative consciousness
-States might also be regarded as conscious in a narrative sense that appeals to the notion of the “stream of consciousness”, regarded as an ongoing more or less serial narrative of episodes from the perspective of an actual or merely virtual self.
+States might also be regarded as conscious in a narrative sense that appeals to the notion of the "stream of consciousness", regarded as an ongoing more or less serial narrative of episodes from the perspective of an actual or merely virtual self.
 The idea would be to equate the person's conscious mental states with those that appear in the stream (Dennett 1991, 1992).

-Philosophers and scientists struggle to define consciousness.
-Different schools and ideas compete with one another, but no one has come close to figuring it out.
-In this fuzzy area, consciousness and intelligence are also related, although they are not the same.
+#### summary
+As noted from the previous definitions, philosophers and biologists have struggled to find a single definition of consciousness, and perhaps no such definition exists.
+Different schools of thought compete with each another, and some even consider the relationship between intelligence and consciousness.
+There is a symbiotic relationship between them since consciousness may arise as a result of intelligence, but a general intelligence may not be enough for consciousness (e.g., general-purpose artificial intelligences do not necessarily have to be conscious).

+#### natural selection
-Like much of what makes us human, our consciousness is likely to have evolved from less complex forms, as a product of evolution by natural selection.
-It has probably emerged from an immense several-100-million years sequence of countless micro steps, that together make up a sort of gradient of consciousness.
+In organic life, most notably humans, consciousness is likely to have evolved from less complex forms, as a product of evolution by natural selection.
+Like much of Darwinian results,

 ## Evolution